Post

 • carry enough structure that a reader can find things without scanning the whole file

-If you want the 10,000-ft version of why storage engines end up looking like this, Martin Kleppmann7 is still the cleanest guide I know.
+If you want the 10,000-ft version of why storage engines end up looking like this, Chapter 3 of Martin Kleppmann’s Designing Data Intensive Applications7 is still the cleanest guide I know.

 The plain-text version first